 Decedent’s final income tax return: Executors are responsible for filing the decedent’s final income tax return if one is necessary, as well as filing any income tax returns for the recent years that the decedent may not have filed.
 Any tax owed must be paid from the estate, and any tax refund will be added to the probate assets.

 Estate/inheritance taxes: An “estate tax” is a tax based on the total value of assets owned by a decedent at his or her time of death.
 Ohio has repealed its estate tax, effective January 2013.
-Federally, the estate tax only applies if an individual has more than $5.49 million in assets at their death (figure as of 2017).
+Federally, the estate tax only applies if an individual has more than $11 million in assets at death (figure as of 2018).

 Income taxes for the estate and beneficiaries: Regardless of whether an asset is probate or non-probate, the income tax ramifications to beneficiaries depend on the type of asset being inherited.